blehman/pycon2015/README.md

 ##Tutorials
 ###Machine Learning with Scikit-Learn (I) w/ Jake VanderPlas
-These notes are taken from Jake's April 8th, 2015 presentation at PyCon.
-Below are just a few notes on pieces of the talk.
 Jake's full presentation using several ipython notebooks is on github: [ML wisdom](https://github.com/jakevdp/sklearn_pycon2015).
+The notes below are taken from his April 8th, 2015 presentation at PyCon.

-####2015-04-08 notes:
+#####2015-04-08 notes:
 1. Three major steps emerge:
   *  instantiate the model
   *  fit the model